 Why allergy drops?

 Sublingual Immunotherapy, commonly known as Allergy drops, are a method of treating allergies by placing drops underneath the tongue: a small dose of an allergen being introduced into the patient allows the body to build immunity over time.
 A dropper of antigens is placed under the tongue daily until the patient doesn’t experience any reactions anymore.
-They can be used for a wide variety of allergies in most patients from children to adults.
+They can be used for a wide variety of allergies in most patients from children (6 years old and up) to adults.

 Some examples of patients that may qualify: